 It’s never an easy conversation to have, but talking to those close to you about your wishes after your death can help prevent any arguments or misunderstandings after the event.
 It’s also an opportunity to find out what treasured possessions they value and might like to receive.

 Writing a will is part of making your passing a little easier for your loved ones, and reducing the stress of sorting out your belongings and your estate.

 1From research carried out by Unbiased.co.uk in October 2017.

-Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away, which could be used to help contribute towards your funeral costs or be left as a gift.
+And if you’re thinking of planning ahead in general, our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away, which could be used to help contribute towards your funeral costs or be left as a gift.
 If you are looking to leave a cash sum to help contribute towards funeral costs you can choose to add the Funeral Benefit Option to your plan.
 Terms and conditions apply.